-Good urban plans will fail to make a visible impact if they make unrealistic assumptions about implementation.
+Good city designs will fail to make a visible impact if they make unrealistic assumptions about implementation.
 The great architect Sir Christopher Wren designed a new plan for the City of London after a fire destroyed that city in 1666.

-The plan would have straightened and widened the street grid and made living in the city much easier and safer.
+The plan would have fixed the congested medieval street grid and made living in the city much easier and safer.
 However, Sir Christopher Wren made an unrealistic assumption that the King would be able to implement the plan.
 In fact, not even the King had the authority or the money to buy the land for the roads and squares shown in the plan, a move which would have enraged all the powerful landowners in London (Abercrombie 1923).